weidai11/cryptopp/Readme.txt

       + Berkeley and Windows style sockets
       + Windows named pipes
       + /dev/random, /dev/urandom, /dev/srandom
-      + Microsoft's CryptGenRandom on Windows
+      + Microsoft's CryptGenRandom or BCryptGenRandom on Windows
   * A high level interface for most of the above, using a filter/pipeline metaphor
   * benchmarks and validation testing
-  * x86, x64 (x86-64), x32 (ILP32), ARM-32, Aarch32 and Aarch64 code for the commonly
+  * x86, x64 (x86-64), x32 (ILP32), ARM-32, Aarch32, Aarch64 and Power8 in-core code
-    used algorithms
+    for the commonly used algorithms
       + run-time CPU feature detection and code selection</li>
       + supports GCC-style and MSVC-style inline assembly, and MASM for x64
       + x86, x64 (x86-64), x32 provides MMX, SSE2, and SSE4 implementations
       + ARM-32, Aarch32 and Aarch64 provides NEON, ASIMD and ARMv8 implementations
+      + Power8 provides in-core AES using NX Crypto Acceleration

 The Crypto++ library was orginally written by Wei Dai.
 The library is now maintained by several team members and the community.
 You are welcome to use it